Tennessee, Georgia, Alabama, Mississippi, or Kentucky Lake Construction & Repair Services

 Another question you can ask an excavator is what type of principal drain he plans to install.
 Every pond with an earthen dam should have some kind of pipe system for the principal drain for the pond; the most commonly-employed drain for many years was the pipe-and-riser, but in recent years the siphon drain has become popular among knowledgeable pond builders.
 The pipe-and-riser requires a concrete base to protect the pipe from excessive movement from water pressure; it also requires a large plate, usually steel, called an anti-seep collar, that is placed on the horizontal portion of the pipe inside the core of the dam to prevent leakage around the pipe.
 (Many dozer operators will simply place a length of PVC pipe through the dam with no collar and no base, and this invariably leads to leaks.)
 In addition to the principal drain, the dam should also have a properly-engineered earthen spillway, also known as the emergency spillway; however, as the name implies, this earthen release point for the water is only intended for major rain events, and should never be relied on as the sole means of water leaving the pond…And yet we see multiple newly-built ponds every year that have no spillway other than the earthen one.
-If that prospective lake builder looks at you as though you’re from Mars when you ask about the principal drain, or if he tells you all you need is a PVC pipe through the dam, move on to the next name on your list.
+If that prospective lake or pond builder looks at you as though you’re from Mars when you ask about the principal drain, or if he tells you all you need is a PVC pipe through the dam, move on to the next name on your list.